General Questions About Feeling-Based Telepathic Communication

 Your animals know what will embarrass you and generally will not share these things.
 However, they may have concerns about your physical health or emotional well-being and will share their impressions if they feel you are at risk.

 Occasionally, yes.
 Like humans, animals may not want to look at the truth behind an embarrassing or painful issue.
 Once a dog with an aggression problem told me two false reasons before expressing his true feelings of sadness and inadequacy that motivated his behavior.
 Another time, in a follow-up session, a horse with a tendency to spook exaggerated his improvements to me due to his worries of abandonment for not performing well.
 It is rare for a lie to go undetected; most of the time I can sense something is off, and press further.
 It is my work to search for the story behind the story and get to the root of the larger issue, so these problems can be resolved.

 It is not necessary to meet an animal in person to communicate with them.
-I have clients all over the world, as far as Australia, Sweden, Japan, Argentina, France, Turkey, the UAE, Saudi Arabia, and India.
+I have clients all over the world, as far as Australia, Sweden, Singapore, Japan, Argentina, France, Italy, Egypt, Turkey, Israel, the UAE, Saudi Arabia, Australia, New Zealand, and India.
 All I need to connect is a photo of your animal and his or her name, as well as your open-hearted presence and listening.

 Absolutely.
 From the Spirit world they will share details from their life with you as well as where they are now.